 My original attempt to plant a church in South Central Los Angeles didn’t go very far.
 One of the things we didn’t want to become is a struggling church plant that cannot secure a location, so we researched and found out there was an old RCA (Reformed Church in America) church in the heart of South Los Angeles, on Florence Ave. just off the 110 Fwy. . . you CANNOT get more urban than that.
 Nestled between Broadway Ave. and Figueroa, in the heart of some of the worst gangland war zones and prostitute “tracks” as well, was found old Hope Reformed Church, we were hoping to see if we could use that building to meet there but we got shut down by the persons in charge of the building.
 At about the same time (late Spring of 2013) we were extended an invitation to come onto staff at our church in Paramount, not just as an elder but on staff… a paid position, there had been some recent changes in pastoral staff so my role was not very clear at the beginning and we knew it’d be an evolving situation.

-My wife, kids, and I prayed for a couple of weeks in trying to discern if we should move forward with trying to find a location in South Central LA to plant or come onto staff at Emmanuel.
-We asked God to make it clear where He wanted us to be and if we were to remain at Emmanuel to shut the doors at Hope Reformed, and they never opened so we came on board at Emmanuel.
-It would lead us to some of the best times we’ve ever spent in ministry, great friends being made, amazing learning opportunities… I honestly never thought we’d leave ERC.
+My wife, kids, and I prayed for a couple of weeks in trying to discern if we should move forward with trying to find a location in South Central LA to plant or come onto staff at our church.
+We asked God to make it clear where He wanted us to be and if we were to remain at our church to shut the doors at Hope Reformed, and they never opened so we came on board at our church.
+It would lead us to some of the best times we’ve ever spent in ministry, great friends being made, amazing learning opportunities… I honestly never thought we’d leave our church.
 But God had other plans for us… but we’ll get to that later.
-If I were to say that we assimilated into ERC perfectly, I’d be lying, but the folks were so great in accepting us, almost everyone made us feel at home.
+If I were to say that we assimilated into our church perfectly, I’d be lying, but the folks were so great in accepting us, almost everyone made us feel at home.